Individual Therapy for Adults

 Sharing your experience in a safe relationship with an attentive therapist, can allow you to feel deeply known and invite insights and clarity which create more ease.
 It can help you move toward hope, growth, greater energy, and intimacy.
 Times that may feel upending or hopeless can be experienced from new perspectives.
 Meaning and value can be discovered where before it may have seemed there was none.

-I have lived in Seattle for 30 years and am a graduate of the Master’s in Counseling program at Saybrook University.
-This program, my years of life experience, and my own experience in therapy at important times, leads me to the practice of helping others through counseling.
+I have lived in Seattle for 32 years and am a graduate of the Master’s in Counseling program at Saybrook University.
+This program, my years of life experience, and my own experience in therapy at important times, lead me to the practice of helping others through counseling.

-I work with adults, working through anxiety, grief, depression or important life transitions.
+I work with adults, working through anxiety, grief and loss, depression or important life transitions.
+I also work with parents navigating the world of parenting a special needs child.
 My approach is warm, authentic and relational, drawing on several schools of therapeutic thought in a way that is responsive to you, the client in front of me.
 I enjoy working with anyone who earnestly wishes to learn more about themselves and how our inner and outer worlds interact to create our daily experience.
-In a safe, and trusting therapy relationship there's a chance for our experience of the world, our self concept and our relationships to shift and grow.
+In a safe, and trusting therapy relationship there's a chance for our experience of the world, our self concept, and our relationships to shift and grow.
 This is what drives my love of this work.